 The mile is an iconic distance.
 Unique in its ability to stoke the fire of the most competitive runner, but also in its wide appeal to people of all abilities and experience levels.
-On June 16, participants in Brooklyn’s only road mile will run along Kent Avenue through the heart of Williamsburg.
-The course itself is super-fast and exhilarating.
+On Sunday, August 6, participants in Brooklyn’s road mile will run along Kent Avenue through the heart of Williamsburg.
+The course is fast and exhilarating.
 Personal bests abound for experienced runners, and a unique opportunity for beginners and back-of-the-packers to experience a unique trip and perspective through Williamsburg’s main artery.

-The Brooklyn Mile employs a wave start method.
+The BKLYN MILE, presented by HOKA, employs a wave start method.
 The waves and the associated start times are as follows:

 9:30AM: Masters Women (40 and older)

 10:50AM: Trials of Miles Fast Movers Women’s Mile*

 11:10AM: Trials of Miles Fast Movers Men’s Mile*